L-JunSakai/Study/README.md

 # Study
-TThese are a summary of the code I wrote for study.
+These are a collection of codes I wrote for study.